kiprobinson/BigFraction/README.md

     a.complement(); // 1 - 1/2 = 1/2
     b.complement(); // 1 - 3/4 = 1/4
     z.complement(); // 1 - 0/1 = 1/1

+## Building

+This project is built using Gradle.
+The simplest way to build is to use the enclosed Gradle wrapper:

+    $ gradlew build

+You can also download Gradle and install it locally, then build with:

+    $ gradle build

+I also have project files set up for Eclipse.
+If you check out as an Eclipse project, and you have the Gradle plugin for Eclipse installed, you can right-click on project and select "Run As > Gradle Build".

+If you get an error like the following:

+    > Could not find tools.jar.
+Please check that SOME_PATH contains a valid JDK installation.

+This means your system default Java is a JRE rather than a JDK.
+In Eclipse, to resolve it, right-click on project and select Run As > Gradle Build..., then select arguments, and select the JDK that is configured in Eclipse.

+If you are running from command line and get this error, either install a JDK, or set JAVA_HOME variable to point to a JDK.